Information Rates of Approximate Message Passing for Bandlimited Direct-Detection Channels: Introduction

 \subsection{Fiber-Optic Communications with DD}

 We study \eqref{eq:phase-retrieval_general} for optical fiber communication, which puts engineering constraints on $\mathbf{A}$ and $\mathbf{X}$.
-We wish to design low-cost transmitters and receivers that operate near capacity, i.e., the system achieves nearly error-free performance at data rates close to the mutual information rate.
+We aim to design low-cost transmitters and receivers that operate near capacity, i.e., the system achieves nearly error-free performance at data rates approaching the maximal mutual information rate.

-DD receivers are often paired with offset ASK, which adds an offset to the modulation symbols to facilitate signal reconstruction.
-However, the offset consumes power and carries no information.
-In addition, high data rates and long fibers cause dispersion with complex-valued channel coefficients and long inter-symbol interference (ISI).
+Early DD systems had low baud rates and treated residual intersymbol interference (ISI) as noise, effectively making $\mA$ an $n \times n$ identity matrix.
+Modern systems use time-frequency resources more efficiently by signaling faster, which leads to ISI.
+The receiver must now consider the combined linear and non-linear effects of ISI and DD.
+For example, a typical receiver structure pairs a channel shortening filter \cite{rusek2012optimal} with a low-memory trellis decoder \cite{wettlin2020dsp}.

-The papers~\cite{mecozzi2018information,tasbihi2020capacity} show that DD can operate within $\SI{1}{bit}$ of the coherent detection capacity if the optical noise $\mathbf{N}_1$ dominates~\cite{zhou2023optical}.
-The papers~\cite{mecozzi2016kramers,mecozzi2018kkpam} use minimum phase signals and the Kramers-Kronig (KK) relations for detection.
-However, such signals have a high carrier-to-signal power ratio (CSPR) because they add an offset to the modulation symbols; see~\cite[Fig.~6 and~9]{mecozzi2016necessary}.
-One loses $\approx\SI{6.5}{dB}$ in energy at 5 bits per channel use (\SI{}{bpcu}) compared to a coherent receiver, which corresponds to losing $\SI{2.1}{bpcu}$~\cite[Fig.~8]{chou2022phase}.
-The CSPR increases with the chromatic dispersion (CD) level, and the KK receiver loses another $\approx\SI{1.5}{dB}$ for a total loss of $\approx\SI{8}{dB}$; see~\cite[Fig.~5c and 7]{chou2022phase}.
-Deep-learning-based phase retrieval also loses over $\SI{6}{dB}$~\cite[Fig.~8]{orsuti2023deep}.
+A more sophisticated method effectively separates the linear and non-linear effects by using minimum-phase signals and the Kramers-Kronig (KK) relations for detection \cite{mecozzi2016kramers,mecozzi2018kkpam}.
+The signals add a large offset to bipolar symbols and exhibit a high carrier-to-signal power ratio (CSPR); see \cite[Figs. 1, 6, and 9]{mecozzi2016necessary}.
+One loses $\approx\SI{6.5}{dB}$ in power at 5 bits per channel use (\SI{}{bpcu}) compared to a coherent receiver, which corresponds to losing $\approx\SI{2}{bpcu}$ \cite[Fig.~8]{chou2022phase}.
+The CSPR increases with the CD level, and the KK receiver loses another $\approx\SI{1.5}{dB}$ for a total loss of $\approx\SI{8}{dB}$; see \cite[Fig.~5c and 7]{chou2022phase}.
+Deep-learning-based phase retrieval also loses over $\SI{6}{dB}$ \cite[Fig.~8]{orsuti2023deep}.